aquila57/Kolmogorov-Smirnov-Test/README.md

 This runs the test using the taus2 generator from dieharder.

-The following dieharder generators fail the Kolmogorov=Smirnov test.
+The following dieharder generators have failed the Kolmogorov=Smirnov test.
+In any test, some of the generators listed below may or may not pass the test.
+For example, cmrg has passed some tests and failed others.
+The "random" family of generators perform badly in this test, taken as a group.
+Individual generators in this group may sometimes pass the test.
+Many of the generators below also fail the GSL tests above.

 Gen Name